GreenAI-Uppa/AIPowerMeter/README.md

 /sys/class/powercap/intel-rapl/
 ```

-Note that it might take some months before the linux kernel add supports of recent version of intel cpus.
+If your cpu is very recent, it is worth to check the most recent linux kernels.

 ## Installation